Food itinerary: Côte-des-Neiges

 Tommy Dion

-Tommy is the founder of the blog and gourmet guide Le Cuisinomane, whose mission is to showcase Québec’s local products and gastronomy.
+Tommy is a journalist, food critic, and the founder of the blog and gourmet guide Le Cuisinomane, whose mission is to showcase Québec’s local products and gastronomy.
 With an in-depth knowledge of Montréal’s food scene, his expertise and professionalism make him a trusted source for all the best food spots and experiences in Montréal.
-In addition to tasting and writing about food, Tommy also creates content for brand, always related to food and gastronomy.
+In addition to tasting and writing about food, Tommy also creates content for brands, always related to food and gastronomy.

 See articles by Tommy